-Who brewed the “iced Munich lager” listed on the first-class lunch menu for the Titanic dated April 14, 1912?
+Who brewed the “iced Munich lager” listed on the first-class lunch menu of the Titanic dated April 14, 1912?
 Various sources suggests it was Wrexham brewery in Wrexham, Wales.

-The sources include at least one book, Veronica Hinke’s 2019 The Last Night on the Titanic.
-The idea is more a (logical) inference than strictly documented, to our knowledge.
-Wrexham Brewery was known earlier as a supplier to White Line, but I don’t think there is more than that.
+At least one book, Veronica Hinke’s 2019 The Last Night on the Titanic, makes the claim.
+It seems more a logical inference than strictly documented.
+Wrexham Brewery was known as a supplier to White Line, but I don’t think there is more than that.

-IAnd it wasn’t the only beer on the Titanic, but maybe the only draft beer.
-The website Gjenvick Archives lists in detail provisions on the ship and mentions beer.
-It includes an image of beer stacked in the warehouse meant for the ill-fated vessel.
+And it wasn’t the only beer on the Titanic, but maybe the only draft beer.
+The website, Gjenvick Archives, contains a detailed list of provisions on the ship and mentions beer.
+It includes an image of beer stacked in a warehouse meant for the ill-fated vessel.
 The crates are marked “Titanic” and “C. G. Hibbert”.
-Hibbert was a well-known bottler of the era.
+Hibbert was a well-known export bottler of the era.

-Various accounts attribute between 15,000 and 30,000 bottles of beer (1000 of wine, about 800 of spirits), so there is no doubt British beer was carried, probably pale ale and stout.
+Various accounts attribute between 15,000 and 30,000 bottles of beer (1000 of wine, about 800 of spirits).
+There is no doubt British beer was carried, probably pale ale and stout.

-For the draft, Munich could mean, brewed in Munich, or, in the style of Munich.
-Either way, in 1912 this normally would mean dark lager.
-That was the typical form of Munich beer then.
+For the draft, Munich could mean brewed in Munich, or in the style of Munich.
+Either way, in 1912 that normally meant a dark lager.
+This was the typical type of Munich beer then.
 Blond lager became generalized in the city after WW I.

 On the other hand, an 1890 news record of Wrexham lager states it was a Pilsener-style, “pale” in colour: see my research a few years ago, here.

-Wrexham Brewery could have brewed more than one type of beer.
+Wrexham Brewery may have brewed more than one type.
 And again, Titanic’s draft lager might have been Munich-brewed.